Yasmeen-Adel/HubSpot-portfolio/README.md

 This template can be used as:
 - A personal portfolio website
-- A graduation project introduction page
 - A professional landing page template for HubSpot CMS

----

-## 📌 Author
-**Flutter Developer & Web Developer**
-Built as part of a graduation project using HubSpot Design Manager.

 ---